 Triton Duo Dowel TDJ 600

 This tool is interesting and has some similar characteristics to the Festool Domino DF 500 in that you drive the cutter into the workpiece on a sliding carriage.
+The Triton Duo Dowel TDJ 600 is a capable machine but not comparable with the Festool.

 Dowel Drill Centres

 These little marking pins are quite good and I do use them for the odd dowel job.
-Basically I just pre drill one face to be joined.
+Basically I just pre-drill one face to be joined.
 Pop on the Drill Centres and place the mating components firmly together thus leaving an indentation.
 I then drill the opposing components using a Brad point drill.

 Dowel holes drilled so what is next?